💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 They need strong consistency guarantees.
-And that's what motivated us to build that durable objects.
+And that's what motivated us to build out durable objects.

-So if you think about the Cloudflare Workers environment as whenever a request comes at our edge, we'll process it wherever it lands in that actual colo on that metal.
+So if you think about the Cloudflare workers environment as whenever a request comes in our edge, we'll process it wherever it lands in that actual colo on that metal.

 So there may be millions of instances of your application running.

-The durable objects world, we actually will run the given durable in just one place.
+The durable objects world, we actually will run the given durable object in just one place.

 And then any worker that needs to talk to that specific durable object can forward a request and it'll be handled by one single durable object across the whole world.